-When the terminal is switched on, the Power indicator in the LED panel of the terminal lights green.
+When the terminal is switched on, the Power indicator in the terminal lights green.

 You can now access the terminal settings, but the terminal is not ready to make calls or running data sessions until the system is registered on the BGAN network.
 You may have to enter a SIM PIN before the system can register.
-For further information, see To enter the SIM PIN for the terminal on page 18 and To register with the BGAN network on page 21.
+For further information, see To enter the SIM PIN for the terminal on page 15 and To register with the BGAN network on page 17.